akell47/DataSciCourse/projects/DPD_Project/README.md

   - Current project has just a select few tables, mostly on Housing Characteristics.

 ## Data Sources and Data Scrubbing
-Data is compiled from publically available datasets of four main data sources: <br/>
+Data is compiled from publicly available datasets of four main data sources: <br/>

 1. Incident Data
   - From Sandy Springs Open Data Site found link to Socrata Data on Incidents from City of Sandy Springs and City of Dunwoody that is a live feed from the Cities' Police Department.